Views of Kanye West: Other

 In September 2013, West was widely rebuked by human rights groups for performing in Kazakhstan for the wedding of authoritarian President Nursultan Nazarbayev's grandson.
-West was reportedly paid US$3 million for his performance.
+West was reportedly paid $3 million for his performance.
 West had previously participated in cultural boycotts, joining Shakira and Rage Against the Machine in refusing to perform in Arizona after the 2010 implementation of stop and search laws directed against potential illegal immigrants.

+In October 2013, during an On Air with Ryan Seacrest interview, West explained what he thinks "female powers looks like" when he revealed Kim Kardashian's pitch for the cover of Vogue, challenging then-First Lady Michelle Obama to "post a sexy swimsuit photo."

 In February 2016, West again became embroiled in controversy when he posted a tweet seemingly asserting Bill Cosby's innocence in the wake of over 50 women alleging he had sexually assaulted them.

 West has made numerous statements against the COVID-19 vaccine.

 West has supported legalization of cannabis in the United States.

 When asked about the Israeli–Palestinian conflict in February 2024, after the start of the Gaza war (2023–present), West said he was not educated enough to comment.
 The following September, before starting a Vultures 2 listening event, he displayed a photograph of a Palestinian olive tree.
 The photograph was taken during the First Intifada (1987–1993), and the gesture was interpreted as West expressing solidarity with Palestinians.
 In May 2025, West tweeted "free Gaza" with a Palestinian flag emoji.